 Symptoms typically worsen as the condition progresses, presenting as permanent diffuse redness, visible blood vessels, swelling, and fluid filled ‘pimples’.
 Patients may also present with itching, stinging, pain and burning sensation in the skin.

 A classification system has been developed by the National Rosacea Society based on primary lesion presentation.
-Patients may present with one or more subtypes, with a variant form referred to as granulomatous.

 There is a high prevalence of Rosacea among Caucasian adults between the ages of 30 and 60 with fair, sun-sensitive skin (Fitzpatrick skin types I and II) however, it does affect individuals of all races and age groups.

 There is no known cure for Rosacea and the cause is still not fully understood, however there are many factors that seem to contribute to the condition including genetics and immune dysfunction, with environmental triggers often being ultraviolet radiation (eg. the sun), sudden dramatic shifts in temperature (eg. moving from heated room to a cold one and vice-versa), exercise, emotional stress, spicy foods, and alcohol to name a few.

 The treatment plan for rosacea starts with repairing and maintaining the skin barrier with products for gentle cleansing and broad-spectrum sun protection, evolving into a variety of prescribed treatments and products that have been shown to reduce the symptoms.

 Rosacea is primarily managed with oral and topical medications.
 A range of in clinic treatment options are available including lasers, micro needling, and topical application of skincare products containing some key ingredients.

 Laser and light-based treatments have been shown to provide safe and effective treatment of the vascular component of the condition.
 Our Nd:YAG 1064nm is a great treatment option for reducing facial veins as well as the background redness associated with rosacea.